andrelbarreto/Best-Day-Out/README.md

 # Usage
 *Draft note: project abstract.
 Why this specific project was created and what it achieves.
+Option: Could also explain the functionality of the code, what unique aspects of the code were created to solve the problem here or in *Technologies section.

 This application allows users to plan their perfect day out by aggregating a combination of event options, dining options, and weather conditions in one location, making decisions about what to do and where to go easier and more stress-free without having to query multiple sites for the same information.